-One of the most difficult challenges you can face as a parent is dealing with disrespectful children.
+One of the most difficult challenges you can face as a parent is dealing with disrespectful adult children.

 And that can become an even greater challenge when it’s adult children.

 It can be infuriating and heartbreaking at the same time.
 And it’s hard to imagine anything more painful than being treated with contempt by your own child, especially when they’re out of the house living on their own, and already physically distanced from you.

 After all, you’re the one who’s always been there for them, defending them and advocating for them.
 Treating you with disrespect can make you feel like you don’t matter.

 Yet, for many parents, this is a daily reality.

 Whether they say hurtful things, break promises, or ignore your boundaries, this can hurt you the most.